-General Information on Risks and Complications

-The vast majority of patients having spinal injection procedures report very little if any side effects as a result of the injections.
-The recovery goes well and they are able to gain the pain relieving benefits shortly after having the injections.
+General Information on Risks and Complications: the vast majority of patients having spinal injection procedures report very little if any side effects as a result of the injections such as post-injection pain.
+The recovery in the majority of cases goes well and they are able to gain the pain-relieving benefits within three weeks of having the injections.
 There are however rare risks of having spinal injections.
 Please discuss any concerns that you have about the following information regarding the risks and complications with your consultant referring you for the procedure or Dr Jannoun who will be carrying out the procedure.

-Also please urgently contact your referring consultant or Dr Jannoun's secretary or clinic in the event that you are concerned that you are suffering from the symptoms or conditions described below following the procedure, particularly if your pain gets worse, you have developed new symptoms in your back, arm, or leg, you have developed signs and symptoms of a fever confirmed by a thermometer reading, or your bladder and/or bowel function have changed in that you are involuntarily either withholding or struggling in passing either or both or you are passing either or both without your control.
+Please urgently contact your referring consultant or Dr Jannoun's secretary or clinic in the event that your pain gets worse, you have developed new symptoms in your back, arm, or leg, you have developed signs and symptoms of a fever confirmed by a thermometer reading, or your bladder and/or bowel function have changed in that you are involuntarily either withholding or struggling in passing either or both or you are passing either or both without your control.
+If this is out of clinic hours (0900-1700), please attend your nearest Accident and Emergency Department for urgent assessment.